 The thief’s death on the cross

-The passage from Revelation 20:11-15 talks about death and hades, or hell.
+The passage from Revelation 20:11-15 talks about death and Hades, or hell.
 Death here means the last enemy that will be destroyed when Christ returns and raises believers.
 This refers to physical death.
 Death and hades will both be thrown into the lake of fire, which is also called the second death.
 Second death refers to spiritual death.
-All people who are not reconciled with God through Jesus Christ, will be thrown into the lake of fire (vs 15).
+All people who are not reconciled with God through Jesus Christ, will be thrown into the lake of fire (Revelation 20:15).
 This passage teaches that Hades is temporary and will exist until Jesus returns.
-After the great judgment when the books are opened (vs 12) hades and death are both swallowed by the lake of fire along with all whose names are not in the book of life; but those whose names are written in it, will enjoy the new heaven and earth (Revelation 21).
+After the great judgment when the books are opened (Revelation 20:12) Hades and death are both swallowed by the lake of fire along with all whose names are not in the book of life; but those whose names are written in it, will enjoy the new heaven and earth (Revelation 21).

 Places that exist